Phil Esposito

-He is considered one of the greatest players of all time, and is the older brother of fellow Hall-of-Famer Tony Esposito, a goaltender.
-He became the first player to score more than 100 points in a season, with 126 in 1968-69, a feat he would later achieve a further 5 times, also becoming the first player to score 50 goals in a season 5 times in a row, including the then record of 76 goals in 1970-71 to go with the then record 152 points the same year.
-Altogether, he won the Art Ross Trophy as the leading point scorer five times, lead the league in goals six times, was voted the MVP by winning the Hart Trophy twice, and was named as a first team All-Star centre six times.
+He is considered one of the greatest players of all time, and is the older brother of the late fellow Hall-of-Famer goaltender Tony Esposito.
+He became the first player to score more than 100 points in a season, with 126 in 1968–69, a feat he would later achieve a further five times, also becoming the first player to score 50 goals in a season five times in a row, including the then record of 76 goals in 1970–71 to go with the then record 152 points the same year.
+Altogether, he won the Art Ross Trophy as the leading point scorer five times, led the league in goals six times, was voted the Hart Trophy for MVP twice, and was named as a first team All-Star centre six times.

 After retiring as a player, Esposito served as head coach and general manager for the Rangers for two seasons.
-In 1991, he and his younger brother co-founded the Tampa Bay Lightning, the first NHL expansion team in Florida.
+In 1991, he and his younger brother co-founded the Tampa Bay Lightning, the first NHL team in Florida.
 The elder Esposito served as the franchise's first president and general manager until 1998; he now serves as Tampa Bay's radio colour commentator.

-In 2017, Esposito was named one of the '100 Greatest NHL Players' in history.
-His #7 jersey was retired by the Bruins on December 3, 1987, and there is a statue in his likeness at Tampa Bay's Amalie Arena.
+Esposito was named one of the '100 Greatest NHL Players' in history in 2017, and the ninth-best player of all time by The Athletic in 2023.
+His #7 jersey was retired by the Bruins on December 3, 1987, and there is a statue in his likeness at Tampa Bay's Benchmark International Arena.

 Playing career

 Minor league

 Esposito signed with the Chicago Black Hawks as a teenager and was assigned to the Sarnia Legionnaires Jr. 'B' hockey team for the 1960–61 season.
 In just 32 games with the Legionnaires, he scored 47 goals and 61 assists, for 108 points - a scoring pace of 3.3 points per game.
-In a playoff game, he scored 12 points in one game as the Legionnaires advanced to the Western Ontario final before being eliminated.
+He scored 12 points in one playoff game as the Legionnaires advanced to the Western Ontario final before being eliminated.

 After a sparkling junior season with the St. Catharines Teepees of the Ontario Hockey Association in 1962, Esposito spent two seasons with Chicago's minor league affiliate, the St. Louis Braves, scoring 90 points in his first season and 80 points in only 46 games in his second.
+He was then named to the OHA-Jr. Second All-Star Team.

-Chicago Black Hawks
+Chicago Black Hawks (1963-1967)

 Midway through the 1964 season, Esposito was called up to the parent Black Hawks to make his NHL debut.
 Centreing for the great Bobby Hull beginning in the 1965 season, he proved himself a quality playmaker, twice finishing amongst the League-leading scorers over the next three seasons.

-Boston Bruins
+Esposito scored his first NHL goal on January 25, 1964 versus the Detroit Red Wings.